 Eric P. Conn is a shareholder in Segal McCambridge Singer & Mahoney's Detroit office.
 Mr. Conn concentrates his practice in employment and labor law, transportation, premises liability, negligence, products liability, and food and beverage.
 Mr. Conn has successfully defended clients in each of those matters through early resolution, facilitation, mediation, summary judgment, trial and appeal.
 He also has significant practice experience in commercial litigation, contract negotiation and associated litigation, construction matters, real estate disclosure and associated litigation.
 Mr. Conn handles wage and hour, sex, and age discrimination matters in the MDCR and EEOC.
 He also consults with numerous businesses about handbooks, employment relations and assorted matters.
-He currently serves as Co-Chair of the firm's Food & Beverage practice group.
+He currently serves as chair of the firm's Transportation Practice Group.

 Mr. Conn effectively uses discovery that focuses on narrowing the issues and bolstering defenses, resulting in timely and efficient resolutions to claims he handles.
 Mr. Conn's litigation philosophy focuses on the ability to quickly prepare successful litigation strategies paired with a commitment to attentive and responsive service to clients.
 Mr. Conn has presented a number of legal updates to clients involving important and relevant changes in areas affecting liability and damages.

 Mr. Conn is active in the legal community, having spent time representing pro bono clients through Detroit Legal Aid, the Oakland County Bar Association and HELP - Detroit.
 Mr. Conn is an appointed member of the DRI Public Utilities Task Force and the Florida Bar Association, including its young lawyers section and the Michigan Defense Trial Lawyers Association and its insurance and indemnity law section.

 - Martindale-Hubbell AV Preeminent® Peer Review Rated